-1980s: Cementing Business Relationships, Moving into Liberal Arts each serving a unique set of community needs, while simultaneously working together to support DMACC's mission of widening access to education for students and helping to power growth for businesses.
-In 1981, Dr. Joseph Borgen became DMACC's second president and put into words DMACC's future focus: "I'm going to spend my time and I want all of you to spend your energy in living from here on into the future, because we have a lot of things to do and a lot of services to provide to the people of this area."
+1980s: Cementing Business Relationships, Moving into Liberal Arts

+By the dawn of the 1980s, community colleges were on the cusp of turning 20 years old and no longer a novelty.
+DMACC had four campuses - Ankeny, Boone, Carroll and Urban each serving a unique set of community needs, while simultaneously working together to support DMACC's mission of widening access to education for students and helping to power growth for businesses.
+In 1981, Dr. Joseph Borgen became DMACC's second president and put into words DMACC's future focus: "I'm going to spend my time and I want all of you to spend your energy in living from here on into the future, because we have a lot of things to do and a lot of services to provide to the people of this area," (Borgen, 1981, p??).